timhoar/DART_CASES/README.md

 The strategy is:

 1. create the CESM CASE in the usual way
-2. _clone_ the git repository into a temporary directory ... maybe **bob**
+2. _clone_ the git repository into a temporary directory ... maybe named **bob**  .
+You should get a branch called _master_ which is (hopefully) empty except for the (hidden) git administration files and this README.
-3. make a git _branch_ on the local repository ... with the same name as the CASE
+3. make a new git _branch_ in **bob** ... with the same name as the CASE.
+In the example below, the use of <your_casename> is context-sensitive.
+We are trying to make a git branch with the same name as the CESM case directory, so sometimes <your_casename> refers to a directory, sometimes it refers to a git branch.
 4. copy everything from the CESM CASE to **bob**
 5. move the CESM CASE directory _out of the way_  ... maybe call it **backup**
 6. rename **bob** to be the original CESM CASE directory name
 7. compare the new CESM CASE directory with **backup**
-8. add files to the local git repository
+8. add files to the local git repository - this should be on the branch that matches your CASE.
+You can confirm with _git status_
 9. commit them to the local git repository
-10. push the contents of the local repository back to GitHub.
+10. push the contents of the local git repository back to GitHub.
 When you cloned the repository in Step 2, you automatically get a _remote_ called _origin_ but the GitHub repository has no knowledge of your new branch, so there is a special syntax for that.
 11. delete **backup** - or at least make it readonly to prevent you from actually using it.

 ```
-example[1]% cd cases/existing_case_directory
+example[1]% cd cases/<your_casename>

 example[-]% cd ..